firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-05-28-all-the-hometowns-you-cant-stay-away-from.md

 teaser: "We all do what we must to survive returning home."
 author-img: izzy-wasserstein.jpg
 author-bio: |
   **Izzy Wasserstein** teaches writing and literature at a midwestern university, and writes poetry and fiction.
-Her work has appeared in _Clarkesworld_, _Lady Churchill's Rosebud Wristlet_, and _PseudoPod_.
+Her work has appeared in _Clarkesworld Magazine_, _Lady Churchill's Rosebud Wristlet_, and _PseudoPod_.
 Her most recent poetry collection is _When Creation Falls_.
 She shares a home with her spouse, Nora E. Derrington, and their animal companions.
 She's an enthusiastic member of the 2017 class of Clarion West and likes to slowly run long distances.
 proofread: false
 art: all-the-hometowns-you-cant-stay-away-from.png
 caption: "A woman's face peers at you through the chaotic, electric ether, in multiples."